dominica-peri/dominica-peri/README.md

 # About me:

 - 🏫 I’m currently working on my masters degree in Data Analytics at UTSA
-- 💻 I’m currently learning R
+- 💻 I am learning about neural network modeling with Python
 - 🚙 Fun fact: I love cars!